 Decision on the Publication of Articles

-The Editor-in-Chief of «Economics and Finance» responsible for deciding which of the articles submitted to the journal should be published.
+The Editor-in-Chief is responsible for deciding which of the articles submitted to the journal should be published.
 The Editor-in-Chief may be guided by the policies of the journal editorial board and subjected to such legal requirements regarding libel, copyright infringement and plagiarism.
 Decision making Editor-in-Chief may confer with other editors or reviewers in making this decision.

 Review of Manuscripts